Non-asymptotic upper bounds for the reconstruction error of PCA: Main results

 \begin{corollary} Grant Assumption \ref{SubGauss} and let $\mu\in [\lambda_{d+1},\lambda_d]$.
 Then we have

 Moreover, if $d\le n/(16C_3^2)$, then

-\end{corollary} Summing up the inequalities in Theorem \ref{Thm1} leads to an upper bound for $\mathbb{E}[{\mathcal E}^{PCA}_{d}]$ which improves the local bound of Proposition \ref{BBZ} and gives the value $0$ in the isotropic case $\Sigma=\sigma^2 I$.
-Furthermore, global bounds emerge as trade-off between the arguments of the minima in the upper bound.
+In both inequalities we have $C=8C_2+8C_3^2$. \end{corollary} Summing up the inequalities in Proposition \ref{PropMainRes1} leads to an upper bound for $\mathbb{E}[{\mathcal E}^{PCA}_{d}]$ which improves the local bound of Proposition \ref{BBZ} and gives the value $0$ in the isotropic case $\Sigma=\sigma^2 I$.
+Furthermore, global bounds emerge as trade-off between the two terms involved in the upper bounds.
 More precisely, we have: